Update

 - --git, --no-git

-Commit changes to git
+Commit changes to git.

 - --doc-folder <doc_folder>

-Document folder on which to apply action
+Document folder on which to apply action.

 - -a, --all

-Apply action to all matching documents
+Apply action to all matching documents.

 - --sort <FIELD>

-Sort documents with respect to the FIELD
+Sort documents with respect to the FIELD.

 - --reverse

-Reverse sort order
+Reverse sort order.

 - --auto

-Try to parse information from different sources
+Try to gather metadata from different sources.

 - --auto-doctor, --no-auto-doctor

-Apply papis doctor to newly added documents.
+Apply automatic doctor fixes to newly added documents.

 - --from <from_importer>